Things to see and do

 The narrow-gauge Vale of Rheidol Steam Railway puffs its way uphill from its station in Aberystwyth to Devils Bridge.
 This is a spectacular ride which you can start at either terminus.
 While you are in Devils Bridge you can explore the waterfalls and enjoy meals or snacks at the various hotels, restaurants or cafes.

-The Cliff Railway
+The Cliff Railway and Camera Obscura

 On the sea-front at Aberystwyth is the lower station of the longest cliff railway in the UK.
 The cliff railway takes you to the top of Constitution Hill, which is the cliff at the northern end of the promenade.
 At the top of the cliff are a superb restaurant and café and a stunning view across Cardigan Bay.

+At the top of the Railway you will find the Camera Obscura.
 Like the cliff-railway, the camera obscura is the largest in the UK and is set on Constitution Hill.
 If you have never been inside a camera obscura make sure you visit this one!
 This camera obscura is a large, drum-shaped building with a mirror and lens set in a turret on the roof.
 Inside the building is a large, circular table onto which the optical system projects a view of the bay and the town.
 You can alter the direction and elevation of the view.
 As you look down on the circular table it is like looking at a huge picture postcard, until you notice that you can see people walking, cars moving and the waves coming in and out.
 The entire experience is quite remarkable and it is easy to understand why cameras obscura were so popular with the Victorians.

 The Ceredigion coast